ibm-cloud-docs/assistant/system-entities.md

 ### @sys-number usage tips
 {: #system-entities-sys-number-usage-tips}

 - If you use @sys-number to compare number values in a condition, be sure to separately include a check for the presence of a number itself.
-If no number is found, @sys-number evaluates to null, which might result in your comparison evaluating to true even when no number is present.
+If no number is found, @sys-number evaluates to null.
+Your comparison might evaluate to true even when no number is present.

   For example, do not use `@sys-number<4` alone because if no number is found, `@sys-number` evaluates to null.
 Because null is less than 4, the condition evaluates to true even though no number is present.

   Use `@sys-number AND @sys-number<4` instead.
-If no number is present, the first condition evaluates to false, which appropriately results in the whole condition evaluating to false.
+If no number is present, the first condition evaluates to false.
+As a result, the whole condition evaluates to false.

 - If you use the @sys-number entity as a node condition and the user specifies zero as the value, the 0 value is recognized properly as a number.
 However, the 0 is interpreted as a `null` value for the condition, which results in the node not being processed.
 To check for numbers in a way that handles zeros properly, use the expression `@sys-number >= 0` in the node condition instead.
 And be sure to check first whether a number is present at all.
 Meaning, use `@sys-number AND @sys-number >= 0`.

-For information about processing number values, see the [Numbers method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-numbers).
+For more information about processing number values, see the [Numbers method reference](/docs/assistant?topic=assistant-dialog-methods#dialog-methods-numbers).
 {: tip}

 ## @sys-percentage entity